oleobal/svg-pinout/README.md

  - machine-readable, with selectable text
  - very light

-This makes it ideal for diagrams.
+This makes it ideal for diagrams !

 Here is an example of produced diagram :